MagicSketch/MagicMirror/madewithmagicmirror.md

 # Winner Announcement

-Results will be snapshotted and announcement will be made by the other day's 20:00+08:00
+Winners will be announced daily at 20:00+08:00 for previous day.